msmygit/docling-eval/docs/UnstructuredOSS_provider.md

 )
 ```

-**Note**: Visualization is disabled by default for the Unstructured-OSS provider because:
+**Note**: Visualization is now properly handled for the Unstructured-OSS provider:
-- It may not always have access to proper page images
-- The simplified document structure may not support full visualization
+- It respects the `--do-visualization` CLI flag
-- When enabled, it will use ground truth page images if available, otherwise disable automatically
+- When ground truth page images are available, they are used for visualization
+- When no images are available, visualization is skipped gracefully with warnings
+- The provider continues processing even if visualization fails

 ## Integration with Evaluation Pipeline